kyleyee522/weather-forecast/README.md

 * This project was created to get hands on practice will fetching third-party APIs.
 In this project, I specifically used a weather API that gave the weather of cities for the current day and a five day forecast for that city.
 By fetching data from this API, it helped me get hands-on practice extracting pertinent data in JSON format.

+* To view this website, you may clone this repo or visit: https://kyleyee522.github.io/weather-forecast/

 ## Assets

 The image below is the Weather Forecast website landing page: